WuZhuoran/Plant_Seedlings_Classification/PROJECT_PROPOSAL.md

 ### Tools & API

-The details of python packages are listed in the [requirements](requirements.txt) file.
+Details of python packages are listed in the [requirements](requirements.txt) file.

 We will mainly use [Tensorflow](https://www.tensorflow.org/) and [Keras](https://keras.io/) as our Deep Learning Framework.
 Also [PyTorch](https://pytorch.org/) will be used in some approach.